irrdnet/irrd/docs/admins/configuration.rst

   |br| **Default**: not defined, no NRTMv4 updates attempted.
   |br| **Change takes effect**: after SIGHUP, at the next mirror update.
 * ``sources.{name}.nrtm4_client_initial_public_key``: the initial public
-  Ed25519 key expected to match the Update Notification File signature, base64 encoded.
+  key expected to match the Update Notification File signature, in PEM format.
+  Note the use of the pipe character (``|``) to enter this multi-line data.
   |br| **Default**: not defined, no NRTMv4 updates attempted.
   |br| **Change takes effect**: after SIGHUP, at the next mirror update.
 * ``sources.{name}.nrtm_host``: the hostname or IP to connect to for an NRTMv3 stream.